 - Mediation – oftentimes, couples will choose to (or be ordered to) attend mediated sessions.
 These sessions are led by a third-party, neutral mediator who facilitates the conversation and helps the couple work together to reach an agreement.

 If you are unable to resolve your case amicably, your case will be set for trial.
 At that point, a Judge or jury will decide the terms of your divorce.

 3. Hire Divorce Lawyers in Houston, TX

 If you haven’t already done so, hiring an attorney before you reach a final settlement, and certainly before your divorce case goes to trial, is a must.

-The Stout Law Firm, P.L.L.C. is here to help inform you of the divorce process, what your rights are pursuant to Texas law, and how to best protect your interests.
+The Stout Law Firm, P.L.L.C. is here to help inform you of the steps to filing for divorce in Texas, what your rights are pursuant to Texas law, and how to best protect your interests.
 You need a divorce attorney, and the attorneys at The Stout Law Firm, P.L.L.C. are available to assist you.